| Forging Negotiation Relationships | ![]() |

 The negotiator who does not place any emphasis on a relationship, will be negotiating from a distributive perspective, or grabbing as much as they can.
 They will try to gain as much as possible from the distribution of available resources.
 The negotiator who desires to form a long-term relationship, will be seeking to add value that is beneficial to both sides.

-It is important to understand how we will frame our approach to negotiations.
+It is important to understand how we will employ our negotiation frame to control our meetings.
 There are two prime questions that we need to ask ourselves, before we begin our negotiation.

 Obviously, if we are conducting a one time negotiation, and do not expect to interact with our counterpart in the future, we might want to consider taking the distributive negotiation or bargaining approach, to gain as much value as we can.